IT-UOT/Qabas/README.md

 Contributions to the project are welcome and encouraged!
 If you find a bug or have a feature request, please submit an issue.
 If you'd like to contribute code, please fork the repository and submit a pull request.

 ## Change Log
+3-may-2023: added "Department Map" & "Department Requirements" to the department screen